International Connections Fund

 - Likelihood of raising sufficient funds to successfully implement the project.

-- New applicants to the International Connections Fund (ICF) Prior ICF recipients are eligible to apply provided they are current grantees of either the MacArthur direct arts and culture portfolio or the MacArthur Funds established at the Driehaus Foundation and the Prince Charitable Trusts, but please note if you received a grant during the last two International Connections Fund cycles (2016-2017 or 2017-2018) it is very unlikely that the Foundation will fund your proposal.
+- New applicants to the International Connections Fund (ICF).
+Prior ICF recipients are eligible to apply provided they are current grantees of either the MacArthur direct Culture, Equity, and the Arts portfolio or the MacArthur Funds established at the Driehaus Foundation and the Prince Charitable Trusts, but please note if you received a grant during the last two International Connections Fund cycles (2018-2019 or 2019-2020) it is very unlikely that MacArthur will fund your proposal.

 - ALAANA (African, Latinx, Arab, Asian, or Native American) arts organizations.

-The following definition is what will be used to identify an ALAANA arts organization:
+The following definition will be used to identify an ALAANA arts organization: